mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 SHIPS AND STATIONS

-With the Referee’s approval, space station modules can be installed on other spacecraft as well.
+With the Referee's approval, space station modules can be installed on other spacecraft as well.
 There is no reason why a large enough ship could not, for example, have a deck dedicated to